Gary Glitter: Conviction and release in Vietnam

-From March 2005, Glitter resided in Vũng Tàu, Vietnam, where he rented a luxury seaside villa and applied for permanent Vietnamese residency.
+From March 2005, Gadd resided in Vũng Tàu, Vietnam, where he rented a luxury seaside villa and applied for permanent Vietnamese residency.
 He came to the attention of Vietnamese authorities after being banned from a nightclub for allegedly groping a teenage waitress; eyewitnesses also reported seeing him take two young girls into his home.
 On 12 November 2005, he fled his home.
 A 15-year-old girl was found living in his flat and was questioned by authorities.
-Police began searching for Glitter, and he was arrested on 20 November at Tan Son Nhat International Airport in Ho Chi Minh City while trying to board a flight to Bangkok.
-Six Vietnamese girls and women, aged from 11 to 23, claimed that Glitter had had sex with them.
+Police began searching for Gadd, and he was arrested on 20 November at Tân Sơn Nhất International Airport in Ho Chi Minh City while trying to board a flight to Bangkok.
+Six Vietnamese girls and women, aged from 11 to 23, claimed that Gadd had had sex with them.

-After his arrest, Glitter was turned over to provincial police from Bà Rịa–Vũng Tàu, returned to Vũng Tàu, and held on suspicion of having sex with the two underage girls.
-Glitter was held in jail throughout the criminal investigation, which was completed on 26 December 2005.
-The charge of rape was dropped for "lack of evidence" (according to Glitter's lawyer), although Glitter admitted that an 11-year-old girl had slept in his bed.
-Glitter could have faced execution by firing squad if found guilty of child rape.
-After having received compensatory payments from Glitter, the families of the girls appealed for clemency for him.
+After his arrest, Gadd was turned over to provincial police from Bà Rịa–Vũng Tàu, returned to Vũng Tàu, and held on suspicion of having sex with the two underage girls.
+Gadd was held in jail throughout the criminal investigation, which was completed on 26 December 2005.
+The charge of rape was dropped for "lack of evidence" (according to Gadd's lawyer), although Gadd admitted that an 11-year-old girl had slept in his bed.
+Gadd could have faced execution by firing squad had he been convicted of child rape.
+After having received compensatory payments from Gadd, the families of the girls appealed for clemency for him.

-On 2 March 2006, Glitter was tried on charges of committing obscene acts with two girls, aged 10 and 11, facing up to 14 years in prison if convicted.
+On 2 March 2006, Gadd was tried on charges of committing obscene acts with two girls, aged 10 and 11, facing up to 14 years in prison if convicted.
 The following day, he was found guilty and sentenced to three years in prison.
 The sentence included mandatory deportation at the end of his sentence, and payment of five million Vietnamese đồng (US$315) to his victims' families.
 Judge Hoàng Thanh Tùng said: "He sexually abused and committed obscene acts with children many times in a disgusting and sick manner."
-Glitter continued to deny any wrongdoing, claiming to have been framed by British tabloid newspapers.
+Gadd continued to deny any wrongdoing, claiming to have been framed by British tabloid newspapers.